 “You see, the gelato is covered, with stainless steel covers that keep in the freshness.
 Gelato shouldn’t be displayed, that’s just to grab attention.”
 They told me.

-I chose a yogurt gelato with honey and walnut, along with their specialty Mandorlacchio– a mix of almond and pistacchio.
-Both flavors were divine.
-Creamy, and wholeseome, and not overly sweet–clearly made with quality ingredients.
+I highly recommend their yogurt gelato with honey and walnut, and their specialty Mandorlacchio– a mix of almond and pistacchio.

 Later into my stay I learned that a gelateria called Natale is considered the “temple of gelato” by locals, and Lonely Planet calls it Lecce’s best ice-cream parlor.
 It is packed at night, so I recommend going in the day if you want to be able to get into the shop.
 Like Crem it is also a pasticceria with good-looking cakes.
 But unlike Crem, the gelato is on display and not covered.